artur-rozados/GUIDE--Elan-fingerprint-reader---ThinkPad-E14-Gen5/README.md

 Open a terminal **inside the folder where you extracted that file** and run the following commands:

-# Install the required base library
+# Install the required base library and packets
-sudo apt install libfprint-2-tod1
+sudo apt install libfprint-2-tod1 fprintd libpam-fprintd

 # Create the specific directory for this driver type
 sudo mkdir -p /usr/lib/x86_64-linux-gnu/libfprint-2/tod-1/